mofosyne/NFCMessageBoard/README.md

 - Create a new tag - Easier to get started with this!
 Just get an empty writable NFC tag!
 - Message text are selectable
 - You can bold text via markdown style `**bold**`

+- Bonus: Can now also read NFC tags with embedded html pages encoded as "text/html" MIME payload.

 ## Wishlist: